pyTooling/Actions/releaser/README.md

 Conversely, assets of GitHub Releases can be downloaded without login.
 Therefore, in order to make CI results available to the widest audience, some projects prefer having tarballs available as assets.
-In this context, one of the main use cases of **Tip** is pushing artifacts as release assets.
+In this context, one of the main use cases of **Releaser** is pushing artifacts as release assets.
 Thus, the name of the Action.

 ## Usage